-This discussion does not address all aspects of U.S. federal income taxation that may be relevant to U.S. Holders in light of their particular circumstances, nor does it address tax consequences to stockholders that are subject to special tax rules, such as, without limitation, stockholders who are subject to the alternative minimum tax, banks, insurance companies, or other financial institutions, regulated investment companies or real estate investment trusts, personal holding companies, stockholders who are not "United States persons" as defined in Section 7701(a)(30) of the Code, U.S. persons whose functional currency is not the U.S. dollar, broker-dealers, tax-exempt entities, traders in securities that elect to use the mark-to-market method of accounting, persons holding our common stock in a hedging transaction, "straddle," "conversion transaction" or other risk reduction transaction, persons who acquired our common stock in connection with employment or the performance of services, retirement plans, or certain former citizens or long-term residents of the United States, or S corporations, partnerships or other entities or arrangements treated as partnerships for U.S. federal income tax purposes (or investors therein).
-If an entity or arrangement treated as a partnership for U.S. federal income tax purposes holds pre-reverse stock split shares of our stock, the U.S. federal income tax treatment of a partner of the partnership will depend on the status of the partner and the activities of the partnership and upon certain determinations made at the partnership level.
+This discussion does not address all aspects of U.S. federal income taxation that may be relevant to U.S. Holders in light of their particular circumstances, nor does it address tax consequences to stockholders that are subject to special tax rules, such as, without limitation, stockholders who are subject to the alternative minimum tax, banks, insurance companies, or other financial institutions, regulated investment companies or real estate investment trusts, personal holding companies, stockholders who are not "United States persons" as defined in Section 7701(a)(30) of the Code, U.S. persons whose functional currency is not the U.S. dollar, broker-dealers, tax-exempt entities, traders in securities that elect to use the mark-to-market method of accounting, persons holding our common stock in a hedging transaction, "straddle," "conversion transaction" or other risk reduction transaction, persons who acquired our common stock in connection with employment or the performance of services, retirement plans, or certain former citizens or long-term residents of the United States, or S corporations, partnerships or other entities or arrangements treated as partnerships for U.S. federal income tax treatment of a partner of the partnership will depend on the status of the partner and the activities of the partnership and upon certain determinations made at the partnership level.
 Partners in partnerships holding our common stock are urged to consult their own tax advisors about the U.S. federal income tax consequences of the reverse stock split.